 Hawaii gave DST a try back in 1933 for three short weeks.
 No one even seems to know why we ever tried it.
 It was in effect once again during World War II, when it was called Hawaiian War Time.
 Hawaii officially opted out of the Uniform Time Act in 1967.

 When you’re visiting or calling Hawaii from now until November 6, Hawaii will be three hours earlier than the west coast.
 As a Kauai friend posted on Facebook today, “Living in Hawaii, Daylight Saving Time makes you feel another 1,000 miles away from mainland friends.”

 (How do you like this Hawaii time watch?
 It was purchased at ABC Stores many years ago).

 History of Daylight Saving Time

-Often mistakenly called “daylight savings time,” this practice was created to make daylight extend further into summer evenings, while creating darker mornings.
-First proposed by Benjamin Franklin in the 1700’s in an essay for Paris.
-The first national implementation however, was in Germany in 1916.
+Often mistakenly called “daylight savings time,” this practice was created to make daylight extend further into summer evenings while creating darker mornings.
+Benjamin Franklin first proposed it in the 1700s in an essay he wrote.
+The first national implementation, however, was in Germany in 1916.

 Daylight Saving Time Today